jhonpire/predicting_heartdisease/README.md

 2. We performed a chi-square analysis to test if there is an association between age category and heart disease.
 We hypothesized that the distrubution of heart disease is equal amongst the age groups.
 The p-value (p=0.0) of our chi-square analysis is below the 0.05 signinficance level, this we reject our null hypothesis.
 There is a difference in the distribution of heart disease amongst the different age groups.

-3. We performed Are BMI, Smoking, Alcohol drinking, and prior stroke associated to heart disease?
+3. We performed a multivaraite logistic regresstion test the  BMI, Smoking, Alcohol drinking, and prior stroke and their association to heart disease?